devpi/devpi/doc/userman/devpi_user.rst

        "type": "userconfig"
    }

-.. note:: Once logged in, Emilie will need to create a index as none are
+.. note:: Once logged in, Emilie will need to create an index as none are
           automatically created.
 Index creation is covered in the next chapter (:ref:`devpi_um_indices_chapter`)